aalykiot/nodejs-course/README.md

 ### Reading Request Body Data

-<p>When Node.js HTTP parser reads in and parses request data, it makes that data available in the form of data events that contains chunks of parsed data ready to be handled by the callback funtion.</p>
+When Node.js HTTP parser reads in and parses request data, it makes that data available in the form of data events that contains chunks of parsed data ready to be handled by the callback funtion.

 ```js
 req.on('data', function(data) {